How Computers Work - Breakdown Of Hardware And Software

 The Binary System

-A computer functions on what we refer to as the binary system.
+Computers function on what we refer to as the binary system.
 This means, the computer only represents data in one of two states, mainly off and on.
-"0" is used to represent the off state while "1" is used for the on state.
+"0" is used to represent the "off" state while "1" is used for the "on" state.
 We typically use the decimal system in everyday life where quantities are measured in multiples of 10( numbered from 0 to 9) and this is referred to as base 10.
 Similarly, the binary system measures quantities that are measured in multiples of 2(numbered 0 and 1) and this is called base 2.

 That binary code for the letter common"p" is actually "1110000".
 Note that the binary code for capital and common letters are different.
 So if you pressed the "p button", you would have entered the code "1110000" into the computer using the input device of the keyboard.
 This data would be saved in RAM with the instruction to display this data on the monitor.
 The processor would then processor this data, turning it to the letter "p" and the information would be sent to the monitor to be displayed.
 It would be up to you whether to save this information permanently on the hard drive.

 This is the basis of how a computer functions.
 There are hardware and software.
 The software functions using the binary system which consists of 0's and 1's.
 Long strings of these zeros and ones are used to create software which, then, in turn, is used to give instructions to the hardware.
 Hardware can be used to put information into the computer in the form of data, the software processes this input and then the output is converted to a form humans can understand and made available back through hardware.
 This input, processing and output are the basic functions which make up a computer.